telerik/blazor-docs/components/treelist/columns/menu.md

 ### Filtering

-To control whether filtering is possible from the Column Menu set the `FilterMode` parameter of the `TreeListColumnMenuSettings` tag to a member of the `ColumnMenuFilterMode` enum:
+To control whether filtering is possible from the Column Menu, set the `FilterMode` parameter of the `TreeListColumnMenuSettings` tag to a member of the `ColumnMenuFilterMode` enum:

 * `None`—disables the filtering from the Column Menu.
 This is the recommended option if you use the [`FilterRow` mode]({%slug treelist-filter-row%}).
-* `FilterMenu`—enables a filter menu to apply filtering.
+* `FilterMenu`—enables filtering from a filter menu.

 ### Frozen Columns